 Most Wiccans believe in a year and a day of study before you dedicate yourself in any direction.
 This is the minimum that should be required, but if the Goddess has touched you that strongly, there probably wouldn t be any complaints.
 When a year and a day has passed or when you feel ready then you can choose another religion or begin to design your dedication ceremony.

-The answer to "How do I get started in Witchcraft?
-Does it take a year and a day?"
+One Response to “How do I get started in Witchcraft?
+Does it take a year and a day?”

 Um, I was just wondering how you start practicing witchcraft.
 I’ve been really into it for about 3 years now, but I don’t really know how to start.
 Oh ya, and my parents don’t approve of it and I can’t buy any books or anything.
 Also I’m 15, almost 16.
 Can you help me out please?
 I really want to start but I’m not sure how.